 In addition to wilting, you may also see:

-This will help to remove any excess fertilizer from the roots and prevent further damage.
+This will help remove excess fertilizer from the roots and prevent further damage.

-Once you have flushed the soil, cut back on the fertilizer you use.
+Once you have flushed the soil, cut back on your fertilizer.

-Fertilize your fern every other week during the growing season with a half-strength solution of liquid fertilizer or slow-release pellets.
+Fertilize your plants during the growing season every other week with a half-strength liquid fertilizer or slow-release pellets.

 7. Excessive Heat